 4. Needs Improvement 2 The faculty member has not contributed to the research mission of the University over the last two /three calendar years, but he/she has demonstrated efforts to do so through submission of journal articles to non-refereed journals and/or has demonstrated efforts to gain competence in scholarly research through attendance at seminars, workshops, etc. In addition, the faculty member willingly works with other faculty in an effort to mentor them or include them in scholarly work.
 5. Below Expectations/Weak Performance 1 The faculty member has not contributed to the research mission of the University, and he/she has demonstrated no efforts to gain competence in scholarly research.
 In addition, the faculty member has not worked with other faculty in an effort to mentor them or include them in scholarly work.
-SEI RVICE: Service to the Behavi or Evaluated: The number of committees, the versity, Community (60 percent Service score) commit studenthe class sponso publicit the Dej faculty r commun volunted organizations workshot speeche ty of work on committees and the chairing of ttees.
-The degree of involvement as sponsor of t organizations/clubs, working with students outside ssroom, participation in activities and events ored by Cyprus University, recruitment of students, ty, and other contribution toward the improvement of partment/School/University.
+SE RVICE: Service to the or Evaluated: The number of committees, the cy of work on committees and the chairing of iversity, Community (60 percent Service score) student the class sponsor publicit the Del faculty r communication volunted organization titees.
+The degree of involvement as sponsor of torganizations/clubs, working with students outside ssroom, participation in activities and events ored by Cyprus University, recruitment of students, y, and other contribution toward the improvement of partment/School/University.
 The level and quality of the member's contributions to organizations in the external nity.
-Membership, office held, service on board of directors er work, promoting the University to the wider community, ation/coordination of lecturers, conferences and ops, public appearance (mass media, lectures and es), consulting - approved by the University, and other rendered to the Community Activities.
-Rating Points 1.
+Membership, office held, service on board of directors, er work, promoting the University to the wider community, action/coordination of lecturers, conferences and ops, public appearance (mass media, lectures and es), consulting - approved by the University, and other rendered to the Community Activities.
+T Rating Points 1.
 Truly Outstanding 5 The faculty member serves on multiple standing and/or ad hoc committees and consistently attends meetings.
 She/he chairs at least one of these committees.
 He/she enthusiastically volunteers for multiple service involvement (e.g., sponsorship of a student association, consistent participation in and attendance at School/University activities and events).
 She/he volunteers for special assignments that arise and are beyond the scope of regular, routine service expectations.
 The faculty member is outstanding in both the quantity and quality of community activities/projects.
 She/he willingly volunteers to provide professional services(both on a fee basis and/or pro-bono) to organizations utilizing his/her expertise.
 Activities may include, but are not limited to, consulting services, advising services, training services, meetings with groups, service on board of directors, and carrying out special projects of an economic development nature.
-She/he readily responds to the request from the community fro assistance and is much sought after for his/her expertise.
+She/he readily responds to the request from the community fro assistance and is much sought after for his/her expertise. inden sought after for his/her expertise.